Teradata Queue Tables: Managing Live Events for Faster Business Responses

 When you create a queue table, you must define a TIMESTAMP column QITS (Queue Insertion TimeStamp) with a CURRENT_TIMESTAMP default value.

-You can use a SELECT statement, which works like a FIFO peek
+You can then use a SELECT AND CONSUME statement, which operates as a FIFO pop:

 The row is deleted from the queue table, guaranteeing that the row is processed only once.

-We perform another peek operation to check out the previous pop operation.
-The result is correct: the first record was correctly consumed.
+We perform a peek operation to review the previous pop.
+The outcome is accurate: the initial record was properly consumed.

 If no rows are available, the transaction enters a delay state until one of the following actions occur: